 Did you know Colombia has a desert?
 It is officially a large tropical dry forest, because of the annual rainfall.
 However, it is called the Tatacoa desert in Colombia: El desierto de la Tatacoa.
 The desert is easy accesible from the city of Neiva.
 Read more about a visit to the Tatacoa desert in the next article.

-Do you want to get inspired by Modern Art?
+Want to get inspired by Modern Art?

 The best modern art museum of Bogotá is called Mambo, Museo de Arte Moderno de Bogotá.
 In Medellín you’ll find the MAMM, The Museum of Modern Art, a small museum with exhibitions of less known Latin American and Colombian artists.
 Since Colombia has a large art scene, you will often be surprised by cool exhibitions, including paintings, sculptures and installations in these museums.
 It is also a nice way to learn more about the social and political problems in a particular region.

+Did you enjoy reading this article about Colombian artists and painters?
 Intererested in reading more about Colombia?
 Check out the Colombia blog page with all articles, about the Tatacoa desert, Valle de Cocora, Salento, Mompox, Santa Marta and Villa de Leyva, including city guides with everything you need to know about Bogotá and Medellín.
 Interested in archaeology?
 Read more about the mysterious San Agustín statues, a fasscinating pre-columbian culture.